centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

 ### Ignore Separator

-* Setting this to true will force length validations (such as minLength and maxLength) to not include the separator in the length. eg. With '-' as the separator: '12-34-56' would have a length of 8, if ignoreseparator is true it would count it as 6 characters
+* Setting the ignoreseparator property to true will force length validations (such as minLength and maxLength) to not include the separator when calculating the length. eg. With '-' as the separator: '12-34-56' would have a length of 8, if ignoreseparator is true it would count it as 6 characters

 ### Anonymous slot